pzivich/Delicatessen/docs/Optimization Advice.rst

 By default, ``delicatessen`` uses the secant method available in ``scipy.optimize.newton``.
 However, ``delicatessen`` also supports other algorithms in ``scipy.optimize.root``, such as Levenberg-Marquette and Powell's Hybrid.
-Additionally, user-specified root-finding algorithms can also be used.
+Additionally, manually-specified root-finding algorithms can also be used.

 Non-smooth equations
 --------------------